barry-ha/Lightroom-nested-keywords/README.md

 * Put thumbnail images in `photos/small` (typically 120px on longest edge)
 * In a web browser, update the cached image info by visiting `admin/build-keyword-database.html`

+## Acknowledgments

+* Ken Winnick, Visual Cognetics, https://github.com/visualcognetics, for designing the taxonomy / controlled vocabulary / structured keywords suitable for our museum's digital photo collection.
+Also for designing a Photo Mechanic strategy and work flow that enabled a team of volunteers to work in parallel to apply keywords to thousands of photos, and then leading the team to successful completion.
+* Adobe XMP / IPTC for WordPress by JS Morisset, https://wordpress.org/plugins/adobe-xmp-for-wp/
+* PHP Adobe XMP Reader by Cobraz, https://github.com/cobraz/xmp
+* Simplicity for Lightroom by Andrew Briggs, https://github.com/brggs/Simplicity-for-Lightroom

 ## License

 `barry-ha\Lightroom-nested-keywords` is under Gnu GPL v3 license.